 About EGSH

 • Regulated government fees

-Joint Ownership, Multiple Properties and Mortgaged Units
+Joint Ownership, Multiple Properties, and Mortgaged Units

-Jointly Owned Property and Investor’s Share
+Jointly Owned Property and the Investor's Share

 Combining Several Properties to Reach AED 2,000,000

-Using Mortgaged Property for Golden Visa
+Using Mortgaged Property for a Golden Visa

+About EGSH